Back and Neck Pain

 Acute back pain usually gets better without special treatment.
 Using acetaminophen or ibuprofen will decrease pain and help you rest.
 Surgery and special exercises are generally not used with acute pain.

 For severe, disabling, or chronic back and neck pain, rehabilitation programs can be designed to meet your needs.
 The type of program will depend on the type and severity of your pain, injury, or disease.
-Your active involvement is vital to the success of rehabilitation programs.
+Your active involvement is key to the success of rehab programs.

-To help reach these goals, back and neck rehabilitation programs may include:
+To help reach these goals, back and neck rehab programs may include:

 - Exercise programs to improve range of motion, increase muscle strength, improve flexibility and mobility, and increase endurance

-- Help with assistive devices that promote independence
+- Help with assistive devices that keep you independent

 - Education and counseling